Terrey Hills: Commercial area

 Terrey Hills is also home to the Manly-Warringah Media Co-Operative and the Radio Northern Beaches radio stations after its relocation from Belrose in 2013.

 Terrey Hills is the location of the NSW Government's Bureau of Meteorology Australia's weather radars for the Sydney Region.
 The radar is close to the intersection of Mona Vale Road and Forest Way.

 Transport

 Terrey Hills is well served by buses and is also home to a CDC NSW (formerly Forest Coach Lines) depot.
 Bus services operate to the CBD (L70 & 270), Chatswood (283 / 284), Gordon (196), Macquarie Park (197), North Sydney (260), Mona Vale (196 /197), Manly (141) and the special event service to Sydney Olympic Park.
 The buses to Chatswood and Gordon stop at the railway stations, enabling passengers to access train services.

 Mona Vale Road is the main road through Terrey Hills, connecting it to the rest of the Northern Beaches to the east, and suburbs such as Chatswood, Hornsby and North Ryde to the south and west.
 There is an intersection on this road with Forest Way, linking the suburb with the rest of the Forest district.

 Education

-Terrey Hills is home to six schools:
+Terrey Hills is home to five schools: